 If you go to a team that has been included in a folder, you'll notice a Related Teams section near the top of the right pane.
 This section lists all other teams in the same folder (except for archived teams).
 This makes it easy to jump from one team to another, even if you've decided not to display the folder in your left pane.

 If you find that the list of related teams is so long that it's pushing the other content in the shelf down too far, you can collapse the list to get it out of the way.

 One of the most powerful aspects of this feature is that you can filter any of the apps by folder.
 Say you're a creative agency and have put all project teams for a certain client into a folder.
 You could then go to the Tasks app and select that folder in the Show dropdown so that only tasks for that client's projects would be displayed.

 Groups are more ad-hoc in nature than teams.
 It is defined by its membership.
 For example, if you are talking to Dave and Lisa and decide that Ian should be part of the conversation as well, you'll need to create a new group with Dave, Lisa and Ian and Ian will not be able to see the history of the conversation between Dave and Lisa (although if there are key items in that conversation that Ian needs to see, they can Share or Move them into the new group).

 NOTE: Groups and People has been combined for new users.

 Click on the Groups link in the left pane to start an ad-hoc conversation among a number of people.

 Enter the names of the people you want to include in the conversation.
 As you start to type you'll be able to select from the list of names that appears.
-You can even add someone to Glip here by entering an email address.
+You can even add someone here by entering an email address.